stutrek/storage.js/README.md

 This is a simple interface to localStorage that adds expiration dates.
 To use it simply request a key and provide an expiration date and you will receive an object that you can extend with JSONable properties.

+Storage objects are saved to localStorage on the [beforeUnload event](https://developer.mozilla.org/en-US/docs/DOM/window.onbeforeunload).
+Unless the browser crashes or the power goes out your data will be safe until it expires.

+The default expiration date is one year from the time the item is requested.

 ## Basic Usage

 ```javascript